 Our attorneys have been at the forefront of emerging trends and developments in the antitrust and competition arena and have been recognized for their leadership.
-Skadden was named The American Lawyer’s 2017 White Collar/Regulatory Litigation Department of the Year.
+Skadden was named Transatlantic Antitrust Team of the Year by The American Lawyer and Legal Week at the 2018 Transatlantic Legal Awards, The American Lawyer’s 2018 White Collar/Regulatory Litigation Department of the Year and the New York Law Journal’s 2018 Litigation Department of the Year.
 In addition to Chambers Global and Chambers USA, numerous publications have named our group members to top antitrust lawyer lists, including Global Counsel, Global Competition Review, The Best Lawyers in America, Legal 500 and Who’s Who Legal.

 - Ainsworth Lumber Co.
 Ltd. in its $760 million acquisition by Norbord, Inc. Both companies are based in Canada.